aldafawnia/Project-Heal/README.md

 - About us - the team section
 - Login section - for existing members
 - Review section (Testimonials from existing members)
+- Contact Us section for new members who have queries and want to know the whereas about of the physical clinic
 - Call to action buttons in the main page within each category to link to another page

 # Structure